userstyles-world/userstyles.world/docs/privacy.md

 We follow best practices when it comes to handling your data and store everything on our own server.

-The data used for userstyle statistics is anonymizing the IP address through a hash function combined with a secret key, and is not easily reversible without brute-forcing all public IP addresses in IPv4 address space in combination with the said secret key.
+The data used for userstyle statistics is anonymized by using a hash function with a secret key.
+It is not easily reversible without brute-forcing all public IP addresses in IPv4 address space in combination with said secret key.
 This gives us decently accurate style statistics while respecting your privacy.
 The unique hash is formed like so:

 ```pseudo
 # Formula: